MiczFlor/RPi-Jukebox-RFID/docs/development/RUNBOOK.md

 ### Mac

 Remember, pulseaudio is a prerequisite.
+[Follow these instructions](https://stackoverflow.com/a/50939994/1062438) for Mac hosts.

 ```
 // Build Images